ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

 If you use different credentials for different tools or applications, you can use profiles.

 The ``profile`` argument is mutually exclusive with the ``aws_access_key``, ``aws_secret_key`` and ``security_token`` options.
-When no credentials are explicitly provided the AWS SDK (boto3) that Ansible uses will fall back to its configuration files (typically ``~/.aws/credentials``).
+When no credentials are explicitly provided then the AWS SDK (boto3) which Ansible uses will fall back to its configuration files (typically ``~/.aws/credentials``).
 The shared credentials file has a default location of ``~/.aws/credentials``.
 You can change the location of the shared credentials file by setting the ``AWS_SHARED_CREDENTIALS_FILE`` environment variable.